rega1237/Hello-Microverse/README.md

 # Hello-Microverse

-A project to practice Git Flow and Linters
+This is a practice exercise for Microverse about Git Flow and Git pull request.

+## Built With

-- Built With : HTML, CSS
+- Html & CSS
-- Major languages
-- Frameworks: None
+- GitHub

-- Getting Started
+## Getting Started

-This is a practice of Git Flow
+A project to practice Git Flow and Git Pull request, creating a new bash and then pass by pull request to evaluate through linters looking for a good approach and result code.

-Author 👤 Rafael Guzman
+## Author

+👤 **Rafael Guzman**

-GitHub: @rega1237 Twitter: @twitterhandle LinkedIn: LinkedIn
+- GitHub: @rega1237
+- Twitter: @rega1237

+## 🤝 Contributing

-🤝 Contributing Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the [issues page](../../issues/).

-Show your support Give a ⭐️ if you like this project!
+## Show your support

+Give a ⭐️ if you like this project!

+## Acknowledgments

-Acknowledgments Hat tip to anyone whose code was used Inspiration etc 📝 License This project is MIT licensed.
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

+## 📝 License

+This project is [MIT](./MIT.md) licensed.